 What should I expect to do during my field placement?

-• be immersed in an agency or organization for 15 hours a week for two semesters.
+• be immersed in an agency or organization for 13 or 14 hours per week for two semesters.

 • meet with a member of the professional field education staff to arrange a field placement assignment.